lucasnorruva/NorruvaMVP6/README.md

     - Linking suppliers to products (viewable on the product detail page's "Supply Chain" tab).
 - **Developer Portal:** Mock portal with API key management, interactive playground, and conceptual documentation.
 - **Settings Page:** Basic user profile, notifications, and organization settings.

+## Performance Considerations

+Search filtering inputs now use a debounced update to avoid unnecessary renders.
+For very large DPP lists, implementing server-side pagination is recommended and profiling should be done with realistic datasets.

 ## Product Detail Page